 - Your followers won’t be able to retweet your tweets, including with a comment (quote).

-- Google search won’t index your protected tweets, and so they won’t end up in search engine results.
+- Google search won’t index your protected tweets, so they won’t be in search engine results.

 - If you reply to an account that isn’t following you, they won’t be able to see your tweets.

-- All your public tweets from before making your Twitter account private will now also be protected and won’t appear in search results and will only be viewable to your followers.
-Switching back to a public account will be all of your tweets public.
+- Before making your Twitter account private, all your public tweets will also be protected, won’t appear in search results, and will only be viewable to your followers.
+Switching back to a public account will make all of your tweets public.